Don’t let critters in your garden get you down, build a DIY enclosed garden greenhouse to keep them out!

 I had the boys help me in the greenhouse whenever possible, watering, harvesting, caterpillar hunting, anything to get them in there and learn the value of growing your own food.

-This photo is from this year.
 We pressure washed a few places on the greenhouse and need to reseal a couple of spots, but it was ready to go come late April when I was ready to start planting!

 In 2019 we are growing:

 Beefsteak tomatoes (several varieties)